-So, your looking to book a tour in Reykjavík?
+So, you are looking to book a tour in Reykjavík?
+Awesome!
 Let’s discuss why signing up for a horseback tour on a native Icelandic horse is the best way to see the mysterious and wild landscape of Iceland.

 These shaggy haired horses have adapted to thrive in Iceland, living in conditions which have helped secure the hardiness and purity of the breed.
 Fast forward a millennium, and the Icelandic horse is today perhaps one of Europe’s most loved and recognizable equine symbols.